santiago-rincon/pdfpy/README.md

 - `1:5:21` (splits pages 1, 6, 11, 16, 21)
 - `5:` (splits from page 5 to the end of the document)
+- `:20` (splits from the beginning of the document to page 20)

+- `1,5:2:10,15` (split pages 1, 5, 7, 9, 15)
+- `:10,20` (splits from the beginning of the document to page 10 and page 20)
+- `1,5:` (splits page 1 and from page 5 to the end of the document)
+- `1,4:2:` (splits page 1 and pages 4, 6, 8, 10 ... to the end of the document)
+- `:7,10:14` (splits from the beginning of the document to page 7 and pages 10, 11, 12 ...
+14)
+- `:3:` (it is divided from the beginning of the document to the end of the document, skipping from 3 pages at a time.
+Page 1, 4, 7 ... end of document)
-- `:20` (splits from the beginning of the document to page 20) Optionally, with the `-o` or `--output` parameter you can specify the output path of the final file.
+Optionally, with the `-o` or `--output` parameter you can specify the output path of the final file.
 With the `-a` or `--split-all` parameter you split each page of the file into a new file (page_1 page_2, page_3 ... page_n).
 #### Examples: